2011 Alexandria bombing: Further threats

 In Europe, Coptic churches have been threatened with further attacks.
 Coptic bishops and priests in France and Germany filed complaints and called for governmental protection.
 In the UK, officials reported that threats were outlined against two Coptic churches in the country.

-In Canada, Coptic churches were on high alert following threats by Al Qaida against Copts in Canada.
+In Canada, Coptic churches were on high alert following threats by Al-Qaeda against Copts in Canada.
 All five Coptic churches in Montreal decided to proceed under tightened security with the Eastern Christmas Eve mass on the eve of Eastern Christmas.
 Following Coptic Christmas, Canadian prime minister Stephen Harper met with Coptic Christian leaders to condemn the Alexandria massacre and to confirm that Canada stands behind the right of the Copts to safely practice their faith.
 He also declared that the international community must stay vigilant against such violence against Coptic Christians.

 The bombing also raised fears that jihadists would increase violence against Christians worldwide.
 Radical Islamic hostility to the Copts has been an ongoing problem.
-A "death list" of the names and personal information of more than a hundred Copts, many of whom live in Egypt, Europe and North America, was published in 2010 on an Al Qaida-affiliated website.
+A "death list" of the names and personal information of more than a hundred Copts, many of whom live in Egypt, Europe and North America, was published in 2010 on an Al-Qaeda-affiliated website.
 The website called for the murder of all those whose names appear on the list, accusing them of defaming Islam and converting Muslims to Christianity.